Quick Response grants

 - Activities where there is little or no community input demonstrated towards development of the project.

-For further information on the grants program, what will and won't be funded view the Community Grants Program Guidelines (DOC 459Kb)
+For further information on the grants program, what will and won't be funded view the Community Grants Program Guidelines (DOC 6Mb).

 How to apply

-To apply online go to our grants website to complete and submit an application.
+To apply online go to our grants website.
+Click on the Minor Grants category to complete a Quick Response Grant and submit the application form.

 How to apply for a community grant provides further details about the application process.